+Excerpt_Jesus vs. Caesar: For People Tired of Serving the Wrong God_Joerg Rieger

+Bio: Joerg Rieger holds the Cal Turner Chancellor's Chair in Wesleyan Studies and is Distinguished Professor of Theology in the Divinity School and Graduate Department of Religion at Vanderbilt University.
+Before that he taught at Perkins School of Theology.
+His Ph.D. is from Duke University and he is an ordained elder in the North Texas Conference of The United Methodist Church.
+He is the author or editor of 22 books.

 Some might feel that the contrast between Jesus and Caesar, which is the subject of this book, is overblown.
 Didn’t the Roman Empire support the spread of Christianity and help it grow?
 The roads on which the apostle Paul traveled were designed by the Romans.
 The cities in which Christianity first spread were dominated by the Romans.
 Roman institutions preserved and enhanced the cultures of the ancient world on which most of Western civilization was built.
 And the Pax Romana, the peace established by Roman dominance, created a certain stability.
 So, can we simply brush off our indebtedness to Rome and Caesar?
 What might be the problem when Caesar did some good (aqueducts, architecture, and art)?

 Whether or not there is a problem depends on how we interpret the tensions experienced by Jesus and the early Christians that are the subject of this book.
 Why would religious and government officials conspire to get rid of Jesus early on during his ministry (Mark 3:6)?
 Who killed Jesus and by what means, and who might have had an interest in his death?
 Why did Paul spend so much of his ministry in prison?
 Were these tensions all based on misunderstandings—or were they based on some deeper understanding of what Jesus stood for?